tstirrat/ed-dupe-test/README.md

 # Ember Data Embedded hasMany dupe mockup

-Submittins a new record inside an Embedded hasMany relationship causes a ghost record in the array.
-One for the original embedded record, which contains a `null` id, the other is the new record created from the response JSON which was given a server side id.
+Submitting a new record inside an Embedded hasMany relationship causes a ghost record in the resulting array upon `save()`.

+One record is the original embedded (unsaved) record, it contains a `null` id.
+The other is the record given back from the server, it contains an id.

 Will eventually adapt this with a `client_id` style fix, but ideally it should be fixed in Ember Data 1.0